KandySF/KandySF/README.md

 ### Hii, I'm Andressa Kaliny!

 - 🤔 These are some facts about me:
-- 🎓 Software Engineering Student at Centro Universitário Anhanguera Pitágoras Ampli
+- 🎓 I'm an undergraduate student in Software Engineering at Anhanguera Pitágoras University Center Ampli
 - 😄 Pronouns: she/her

 <div>